 We stayed at the Musicland Kampground which is in the heart of the city.
 It is a nice, quiet, hilly campground with clean sites and good utilities.
 The roads and sites are a little small for “Big Rigs” but we had no problems.
 The staff was extremely friendly.
 You can buy discounted tickets to all the shows in Branson at the campground office.
 The staff was very helpful explaining the various shows and offered recommendations.
 We saw a few shows including “Hits of the 60’s” which brought back many memories.
 We ate some good food and had a good time.

 After leaving Louisiana we intended to head west and spend some time in Texas before turning north and traveling up through Oklahoma and Kansas and into South Dakota.
 Unfortunately “Mother Nature” was not cooperating.
 Texas was getting hit daily with major storms, torrential rains and flooding.
 Roads were closed and it was just a mess.
-Dee missed our sons and we had some business to take care of in NY so we decided to make an unscheduled, unannounced quick trip home.
+Dee missed our children and we had some business to take care of back home so we decided to make an unscheduled, unannounced quick trip home.
 I was five days before Mother’s Day and I thought it would be great to get Dee home for it so I was in a rush.

 We wanted to put our motor coach in storage and fly home.
 I wanted an indoor facility so our coach would be out of the weather.
 I was also hoping for a place where we could plug the coach in.
 This would keep the coach powered up so we would not have to shut everything down.
 Since we intended to go north into the Dakotas after our return I started looked for a facility between Louisiana and South Dakota.
 I found just what we were looking for in Nixa Missouri.
 It was and indoor storage bay, big enough for our coach, with a 30 amp power receptacle.
 I immediately called and booked it.
-We have family in Missouri and we thought we could visit them on the way back from NY so we decided to drive home rather than fly.
+We have family in Missouri and we thought we could visit them on the way back so we decided to drive home rather than fly.

 We recently spent some time in New Orleans.
 It is an interesting city.
 While the French Quarter is bustling with crowds and tourists the rest of the city seems fairly quiet.